 We can visualize the data with some box and whisker charts:

 From the charts, we can see that there is noticeable difference, sometimes substantial, between our 3 categories of AI generated content.
 ChatGPT is a remarkable tool, and being able to replicate the more subtle differences of different author types is impressive.
-An ANOVA test for each metric with n=??? in each group does show that sentence length and complexity have a significant difference, while sentiment does not.
-The p-values calculated are: 2 e-16, 6e-17, and 0.11, respectively.
+A Kruskal-Wallis test for each metric with n=100 in each group does show that sentence length and complexity have a significant difference, while sentiment does not.
+The p-values calculated are: 4 e-15, 1e-15, and 0.056, respectively.

 Below are the graphs for human vs AI content in our dataset, where see even more interesting differences.

 Interestingly, human writing has much more variation in sentence length and grammatical complexity, but less variation in sentiment.
 Overall, though, we see differences we would expect to see.
-For human vs. AI, after an ANOVA test, all 3 variables show significant differences with p-values of 2.7723578361933594e-05, 6.894156194842877e-07, and 1.5925657310850946e-10.
+For human vs. AI, after a Wilcoxon Rank-Sum test, all 3 variables show significant differences with p-values of 0.003, 5e-05, and 1e-14.

 Modelling

 For attempting to predict the category of given text, we have chosen two possible models.
-The first is Fine-tuning from OpenAI.
+The first is Fine-Tuning from OpenAI.
 Through their API, people can upload their own custom natural language dataset, and using the weights and biases calculated by OpenAI based on the custom dataset, create a classification model.
 The second model we have chosen is an LSTM, created with the python library Tensorflow.
 Tensorflow is an open-source python package published by Google that allows for anyone to train neural networks on their own local computers.

-The first models that we created were using the OpenAI Fine-tuning.
+The first models that we created were using the OpenAI Fine-Tuning.
 Their API provides a convenient framework to upload data, do the pre-processing automatically, and queue your model up for training in just a few lines of code that can all be run in the console.
 In theory, you could even create a dataset in Microsoft excel and run the training entirely from a command prompt without python, but there are ways to execute command prompts in python, making the whole process very painless.

 As with the text generation, training models using the OpenAI API is not free.
 For training models with around 400 examples at about 1000 tokens per example, and 10 iterations through the data, we ended up spending $0.75 per training.
 Again, this was covered by the introductory grant, but as the amount of data goes up, and number of iterations goes up, so does cost.
 With that in mind, the cost of building a computer that can compete with the GPT models could cost hundreds of millions of dollars, so for most use cases, the cost is an acceptable trade off.